yhpf/Capstone-General_Assembly/README.md

 I will have use columns that I discarded in the MVP and I also need to do some feature engineering.

 Good model = more NLP on the Track Lyrics
+Better model = countries
-Better model = also looking at number of streams and position Best model = also looking at time on top list
+Best model = also looking at number of streams and position, also looking at time on top list

 Then when we have the best model we can use our predictions and decide the mood of a country and the mood of an artist.
 Then we can say what artist is suitable for what country.